-OneDrive is an online cloud storage service provided by Microsoft, which gives each Microsoft account user 5GB of free storage space for automatically backup files to OneDrive, and multiple options for upgrades.
+OneDrive is an online cloud storage service provided by Microsoft, which gives each user 5GB free storage space for automatically backup files to OneDrive, and multiple options for upgrades.
 OneDrive integrates with Windows 10 and Windows 11 to be the default location for saving files, photos, and other documents and is accessible across multiple devices such as Mac, iPhone, and Android.
 Microsoft OneDrive auto backup is a great way to protect your data for free.

 Now that the 3-2-1 backup strategy is becoming more popular and cloud storage is regarded as a safe backup solution because it can avoid many disasters that may occur on physical storage.
-OneDrive has also been chosen by many users for its outstanding performance because it can keep all your files backed up, protected, synced.
+Therefore, OneDrive attracts many users for its outstanding performance because it can keep all your files backed up, protected, synced.

 Why should I backup files to OneDrive?

 Is OneDrive backed up to the cloud?
 The storage space in OneDrive accounts helps users store files, and automatically backing up folders to OneDrive not only protects data, but also plays a huge role in several aspects like working together:

 Backing up files to OneDrive is a good way to prevent your data from accidentally losing due to hardware failure, malware attacks, and any other unexpected things.
 If any bad thing happens, you can recover files from OneDrive.

 Once you save files on OneDrive, you are able to access them from any PC, phone, or tablet.
 Also, you can use the files anytime, even when there is no Internet connection.